Whirling Butterflies

 - Is Whirling Butterflies good for the Colorado Front Range?

-- Yes.
-Whirling Butterflies is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, Whirling Butterflies is a well-suited perennial for Colorado's Front Range.

 - How big does Whirling Butterflies get?